rdenise/blast_movie/README.md

 You wil have to provide:
 - a blast file (output format 6)
-- an annotation file with the protein id, the length of the protein and the column containing the name of the group the protein belong.
+- an annotation file with the protein id, the length of the protein and the column containing the name of the group the protein belong(, and the columns for the coloring of the node that could differ from the grouping column [e.g. you want the color of the node based on the subfamily but the red edges based on the name of the protein]).

 ## Dependencies